ArtFlag/sphinxtechnicalwriting/source/tools/toolsindex.rst

 Tools
 =====

-The beauty of static website generators is that you can choose any tool to edit the source files.
-So you are free to stick to your go-to editor.
+The beauty of static website generators is that you or any contributor can choose any tool to edit the source files.

-Once again, the idea here to leverage what the developers have been battle-testing for a while such as:
+Once again, the idea here to leverage what the developers have been battle-testing for a while such as these editing tools:

 - `VIM <https://www.vim.org/>`__: a free and amazing keyboard-only editor with a nasty learning-curve but that allows you to edit files at the speed of light.